 Getting On and Off the Train

-Forget your manners when getting on and off the Mumbai local!
+Forget your manners when riding the Mumbai local!
 There are no such niceties as waiting for passengers to disembark before boarding, so it becomes a mad scramble to get on and off the train, as all doors are jammed with people trying to do both at the same time.
 It's a real case of survival of the fittest, and every man (or woman) for themselves!
-Women are often worse behaved than the men.
 Prepare to push, or be pushed, especially when getting on.
 As your stop approaches, move closer to the door to get off, and then let the crowd propel you forward.

-- Keep away from the door, because people sometimes accidentally get pushed out.
+- When traveling, keep away from the train door because people sometimes accidentally get pushed out.

 - To avoid getting knocked down, keep out of the way of people in a hurry to catch a train.